Beyond-Network-AI/ai-gladiators/memory/IMPLEMENTATION_PLAN.md

 ### Step 5.1 – Set Up `zoraClient.ts`
 - Wrap minting, balance checking, and token spending functions.
+- During early dev: create stub functions that simulate mint/spend logic and log to console.
+- Once UI is up, plug in Zora's SDK and use the testnet coin with a fake wallet.
+- Add a flag like `isDevMode` to easily switch between real and mock token functions.

 ✅ **Test**: Mock a mint of 10 $GLAD and confirm balance increases.

 ### Step 5.2 – Hook Predictions to Token Spend
-- Let players spend $GLAD to predict match winner.
+- Let players spend $GLAD (5 tokens) to predict match winner.
 - Store predictions until match ends.

 ✅ **Test**: Player prediction is recorded and 5 $GLAD deducted on prediction.

 ### Step 5.3 – Distribute Winnings
 - After match, pay out to correct predictors via Zora SDK (or simulate in dev).
+- Win prediction = Earn 10 $GLAD.

 ✅ **Test**: Correct predictor wallet receives 2x reward.